Communication Job Interview Questions You Need to Ask

-Ask about Communication When You Interview Prospective Employees
+Ask About Communication When You Interview Prospective Employees

 Even in your interviews with technical employees, communication skills have become increasingly important because of the emphasis on team-based collaboration in organizations today.
 Hence, communication skill assessment should be an integral part of every job interview you conduct.

 - Give me an example, from your past work experiences, about a time when you were part of a project or team and you never knew what was happening with the other action items or participants.
 How did you handle this situation?